 Utilization and fairness together form a concept called “Max-min fairness”.
 This is an important concept from classical networking.
 Routers relaying internet traffic need these exact properties (imagine if your local routers did not have these properties, your home Internet would be unusable).

-These properties mentioned above must hold for honest nodes even if an attacker tries to break the system.
-Nodes have an incentive to increase their access and decrease their latency.
+Attack resistance: These properties mentioned above must hold for honest nodes even if an attacker tries to break the system.
+Nodes have the incentive to increase their access and decrease their latency.
 Deviations should be impossible or punished.

 IOTA Congestion Control Algorithm (ICCA)